-After writing yesterday’s post about the characteristics of a good team captain, I recalled something worthwhile on the subject of leadership.
+After writing the post about the characteristics of a good team captain, I recalled something worthwhile on the subject of leadership.
 It’s applicable equally to captains and coaches, so I thought I’d share it here.

 One of the great cinematic works of recent times is the HBO series Band of Brothers.
-If you haven’t seen this World War II story, and can deal with a fair bit of graphic war oriented footage, it’s I strongly encourage you to watch the series.
+If you haven’t seen this World War II story, and can deal with a fair bit of graphic war oriented footage, I strongly encourage you to watch the series.
 It is based on a book of the same name which documents the history of a real unit of US paratroopers – Easy Company, 506th Parachute Infantry Regiment – from their initial training through to the end of the war.
 The series includes interview footage of the surviving members of Easy Company and generally provides a good soldier’s perspective.

 One of the officers for Easy Company is Dick Winters, who ends the war as a Major.
 He authored his own book titled Beyond Band of Brothers: The War Memoirs of Major Dick Winters.
 In it he not only tells the story from his own perspective, which is a little different (though not dramatically so, just more a matter of perspective), but he also shares a number of his insights into leadership.
 At the end of the book there’s a page titled Leadership at the Point of the Bayonet where Winters shares his principles for leaders.
-I think they are well worth reviewing for volleyball coaches and is something which can help in the development of good team captains.
+I think they are well worth reviewing for volleyball coaches and are something which can help in the development of good team captains.

 Ten Principles for Success